Finite-size secret-key rates of discrete modulation continuous-variable quantum key distribution under Gaussian attacks: Pure loss scenario: computation of conditional entropies for --PSK protocols

 \subsection{Conditional entropies for QPSK}

 We extend from two to four-state, QPSK protocol.
 Alice prepares, with equal probability, one of the four coherent states $| \alpha_k \rangle = | i^k e^{i \pi/4} \alpha \rangle$, for $k=0,1,2,3$ centered in a quadrant of the phase space as shown in Fig.~\ref{QpskScheme}.
-Bob decoding is the heterodyne detection, i.e.~a continuous, complex-valued amplitude $\alpha$.
-To this continuous output, Bob associated a discrete value $y=0,1,2,3$ that encodes two bits ($00$, $01$, $10$, $11$), which are the 4 colored regions associated to $\ket{\alpha_y}$ in Fig.~\ref{QpskScheme}.
-For example, if $\alpha$ belongs to the first quadrant in phase space, \textit{i.e.}~if $\mathsf{Re}( \alpha), \mathsf{Im}( \alpha) >0$, then $y=0$, and so on and so forth.
+Bob decoding is the heterodyne detection, yielding a continuous, complex-valued amplitude $\beta$.
+To this continuous output, Bob associates a discrete value $y=0,1,2,3$ that encodes two bits ($00$, $01$, $10$, $11$), corresponding to the four colored regions associated to $\ket{\alpha_y}$ in Fig.~\ref{QpskScheme}.
+For example, if $\beta$ belongs to the first quadrant in phase space, \textit{i.e.}~if $\mathsf{Re}( \beta), \mathsf{Im}( \beta) >0$, then $y=0$, and so on and so forth.
 Bob measurement, combined with this discretization map, defines a random variable $Y$ with alphabet $\{0,1,2,3 \}$.

 For QPSK, we compute explicitly the probability for Bob to measure the output $y$ in correspondence with a preparation $k$